ziur/sdfc-idea/_docs/configuration.md

 ## Project gradle tasks

 The gradle project contains tasks that will help on development and packaging.
-You have to execute the gradle tasks from the project directory it will shows you All tasks runnable from root project.
+You have to execute the gradle tasks from the project directory it will show you all tasks runnable from root project.

-command:
+Command:

 	$ gradle tasks

-output:
+Output:

 ### Build Setup tasks